-On May 13, 2021 the Company agreed a new corporate facility for an amount up to \$150.0 million with a threeyear term, with \$130 million committed at that time.
-Post signing, the facility amount and commitments have now been increased to \$160 million ("Corporate Facility").
-Completion occurred on July 16, 2021.
-On July 30, 2021 \$98.0 million was drawn down under the Corporate Facility, and an additional \$62.0 million can be drawn until May 12, 2022.
+On May 13, 2021, the Company has signed a new Corporate Facility for an amount up to \$150.0 million with a three-year term, which can be drawn from the end of July 2021. \$130.0 million has been committed at signing and an uncommitted accordion feature allows for an additional \$20.0 million.
 The purpose of the loan is to refinance the Term Loan, and general corporate purposes, and it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
+Completion is subject to customary conditions precedent and is expected to occur before mid-July 2021.

 The key terms are described in note 9.